anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.rst

 Approach
 --------

-The approach taken in this Reference Architecture is to start as simply as possible (i.e. with a basic Kubernetes architecture), and then add detail and additional features/extensions as is required to meet the requirements of the Reference Model and the functional and non-functional requirements of common cloud native network functions.
+The approach taken in this Reference Architecture is to start with a basic Kubernetes architecture, based on the community distribution, and then add detail and additional features/extensions as is required to meet the requirements of the Reference Model and the functional and non-functional requirements of common cloud native network functions.

-For example, while the management of VMs through Kubernetes is included, the intention is to start with the "native" control of containers and add support for VMs at a later date.
-The final decision will be determined and documented in the Roadmap section.

-This document will start with a description of interfaces and capabilities (the "what") before at a later date providing guidance on "how" those elements are deployed.
-The details of how the elements will be used together will be documented in full detail in the Reference Implementation.
+This document starts with a description of interfaces and capabilities requirements (the "what") before providing guidance on "how" those elements are deployed, through specifications.
+The details of how the elements will be used together are documented in full detail in the Reference Implementation.